 Your Safety Committee

-Fully-vaccinated: People are considered fully-vaccinated 2 weeks after their second dose in a 2- dose series or 2 weeks after a single-dose vaccine
+*Individuals are considered full-vaccinated 2 weeks after their second dose in a 2- dose series or 2 weeks after a single-dose vaccine.

 Everyone, regardless of vaccination status, shall:

 - If there are no symptoms or symptoms are resolving after 5 days, individual may return to campus/work.
 The individual should test, if practicable, prior to returning to work.